MattArnold/matt-arnold.com/README.md

 Links to social media and email

 ### **Automated Changelog**
-The Updates page automatically generates a changelog of recent content changes when the site builds, providing visitors with a real-time overview of new blog posts, project updates, and site modifications
+The Updates page automatically generates a changelog of recent content changes when the site builds, providing visitors with a real-time overview of new content.

 ## Technical Stack